Linpaws7/UK-mortgage-risk-research/README.md

 # UK Mortgage Risk Research

-An empirical analysis of UK mortgage arrears and possession activity using official quarterly data from 2011 Q1 to 2024 Q4.
+An empirical analysis of UK mortgage arrears and possession activity using official quarterly data from **2011 Q1 to 2024 Q4**.

 ## Project overview

 This project examines mortgage stress as a staged process:

-**mortgage-market conditions → serious arrears → possession activity**
+> **Mortgage-market conditions → serious arrears → possession activity**

-The final analytical dataset contains 56 quarterly observations and 23 variables.
+The final analytical dataset contains **56 quarterly observations and 23 variables**.
 The analysis is conducted in Python and combines descriptive statistics, correlation analysis, visualisation, and lagged regression models with Newey–West heteroskedasticity and autocorrelation consistent standard errors.

-The results are interpreted as associations rather than causal effects.
+The findings are interpreted as **associations rather than causal effects**.

 ## Research questions